RoaraeonLiou/SlothBlog/readme.md

       # 6. Then the hugo-blog-builder comes to build your static website.
       #    First overwrite the default configuration file.
-      #    Then copy the theme package file and layouts file to submodule.
+      #    Then copy the theme package files, layouts files and assets files to submodule.
       #    Finally, build your own static website through hugo.
       - name: Build static files
         run: |